aboutcode-org/github-import-issues-csv/README.md

 ### Features

 - Bulk import from CSV to GitHub as issues.
-- Optional addition of these issues to a Project.
+- Optionally add these issues to a Project.
-- Support for "meta" issue that reference multiple "sub" issues in their body.
+- Labels are also imported.
+Use a list sperated by coma
+- Issues can have a single parent issue.
+They will be also added to the parent as GitHub sub-issues.
-- Support for two custom fields in the CSV: Estimate and IssueID
+- Support for custom fields in the CSV, thta are added to the Project items as custom fields:
   - Estimate is imported from the "project_estimate" column with a rough estimate to complete in number of days
-  - IssueID is computed from the concatenation of "meta_issue_id-sub_issue_id" columns and is used to track these original ids
+  - IssueID is imported from the "project_issue_id" column and is used to track these external ids we assign to an issue.
+  - ParentIssueID is imported from the "project_parent_issue_id" column and is used to track external ids we assign to an issue.
+Use to create subissues.

-Not supported: Nothing not listed above.
+Not supported: Nothing not listed above including
-- Labels, priority, iterations, size and status.
+- Priority, iterations, size and status.
 - Assignees.

 ### Getting started